russelsantos19/100-days-of-code/r1-log.md

 ### R1D24
 Today I put tiny lines between tabs and set white-space to no-wrap in CSS.
 I'm not so great in design but I think simplicity is beauty.

+### R1D25
+Today I study and design my project.
+I learn more about the power of flexbox in CSS.
+It is a time-saver and very useful in making a responsive web page.